aamhaamm/ICS415-Assignments/README.md

 ## Repository Structure

 - **Lecture1/**: Contains the implementation of the ray tracing task explained in Lecture 1.
-- **Lecture2/**:
+- **Lecture2/**: Contains the implementation of the shading and lighting task for Lecture 2.
 - **Lecture3/**:

 Each lecture folder includes:

 - The source code files.
-- A lecture-specific README.md explaining the task and how to run the code.
+- A lecture-specific README.md explaining the task

 ## How to Clone the Repository